Get News & Updates Directly To Your Inbox

 Still not convinced?
-No matter shape you’re in, when you start doing laps you’ll be working out almost every part of your body.
-Your core, arms, legs, glutes and back.
-And you get all these benefits with a relatively gentle impact on your joints.
-Let’s face it Olympians are always ripped!
+No matter what shape you’re in, when you start swimming laps you work almost every part of your body.
+Your core, arms, legs, glutes and back will reap the benefits.
+And you get all these benefits with very little impact on your joints.

 As always, if you haven’t been exercising be sure to talk with your doctor.
-Depending on where you live, you can join a local YMCA, YWCA or fitness club or use a community pool (though some of those get crowded).
+Depending on where you live, you can join a local YMCA, YWCA, fitness club or use a community pool.
 You can also head to a nearby ocean or lake, but be sure you know how to be safe in those locations.

-If you think the only activity you can do is laps, think again!
-In fact, even if you can’t swim there are plenty of benefits from getting in the water!
-For instance, there’s water walking, where you stand chest-deep in the pool and walking forwards and backwards just as you would on land.
-Or you can put on a flotation belt, go to the deep end of the pool and tread water with your legs while moving your arms through the water.
+If you think the only activity you can do is laps, think again.
+Even if you can’t swim just getting in the water offers plenty of benefits.
+Try water walking.
+Simply stand chest-deep in the pool and walk forward and backward just as you would on land.
+If you’d like, you can wear a flotation belt in the deep end of the pool and tread water with your legs while moving your arms through the water.

-If that doesn’t interest you, you can try water aerobics, which is exactly what it sounds like.
-Water aerobics is basically a form of resistance training in shallow water.
+Water aerobics is another popular activity.
+It’s basically a form of resistance training in shallow water.